moseskimc/background-replacement/README.md

 ### Sample

 The foreground of `cat.jpg` is the running cat.
-We replace the background of `cat.jpg` with `background.jpg` by cropping the center region.
+The background of `cat.jpg` is replaced with a crop of `background.jpg`.

 #### Foreground